Summary

 User Story: As a developer, I want a

-interface with a Pinecone driver.
+VectorMemoryinterface with a Pinecone driver.

 Acceptance Criteria:- Methods

-. - Integration tests with Pinecone sandbox.
+Store(embedding, metadata),Query(embedding, k). - Integration tests with Pinecone sandbox.

 - Methods